* To compare top ranking PA schools and download your FREE PA School Prerequisite Worksheet click here

 When choosing a major, it is wise to also think about alternate future careers in the event that you change your mind, or are not admitted to a PA school.

 It is also wise to consider a major that may help you obtain the necessary medical experience upon graduation in preparation to apply to PA school.

-OK, that is a lot of information but what is the prefect Pre-PA curriculum?
+OK, that is a lot of information but what is the perfect Pre-PA curriculum?